Snazzah/slash-create/docs/examples/function.md

 ### Building the Function

-Now that you created a Function, your folder structure should look like this :
+Now that you created a Function, your folder structure should look like this:

 ```
 ├── [Function name]